Curvature and local matchings of conference graphs and extensions: Introduction

-have been fully classified in \cite[Theorem 6.4]{CKKLMP20}.
-Accordingly, we obtain the following classification of Licherowicz sharp strongly regular graphs with $\beta\geq \alpha$. \begin{corollary} The connected Lichnerowicz sharp strongly regular graphs with parameters $(n,d,\alpha,\beta)$ such that $\beta\ge\alpha$ are precisely the following ones: The cocktail party graphs $CP(k),k\ge2$, the Paley graph $P(9)$, the Johnson graphs $J(5,2)$ and $J(6,2)$ and the demi-cube $Q^5_{(2)}$ (also called Clebsch graph). \end{corollary}

-The rest of the our paper is organized as follows.
+The rest of this paper is organized as follows.
 In Section \ref{section2}, we recall definitions and properties about the Lin--Lu--Yau curvature, perfect matching, and strongly/amply regular graphs.
-In Section \ref{section3}, we prove Theorem \ref{Bonini}, Theorem \ref{thm2} and Corollary \ref{cor:number_theoretic}, and present possible ways to generalize our conclusion.
-In Section \ref{section4}, we prove the Theorem \ref{thm:Lich_to_cur} and Corollary \ref{thm3}.
+In Section \ref{section3}, we prove Theorem \ref{thm2}, Theorem \ref{Bonini}, and Corollary \ref{cor:number_theoretic}, and present possible ways to generalize our conclusion.